Muslim Pharmacist in BC with $200K in Corporate Retained Earnings: Halal Investing Inside a CCPC in 2026

 Quick Answer

 A BC pharmacist with $200,000 in retained earnings inside her professional corporation can invest in Shariah-compliant ETFs (HLAL, SPUS) through a corporate brokerage account — but the corporate tax math differs sharply from personal investing.
-All corporate capital gains face a 66.67% inclusion rate from dollar one (no $250,000 individual tier).
+Capital gains face a flat 50% inclusion rate in 2026 (the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025), and the included income is then taxed at the corporate passive rate near 50.7% combined in BC — much higher than the small business rate on active income.
 Passive investment income above $50,000 per year begins clawing back the small business deduction on active pharmacy earnings.
-The capital dividend account (CDA) lets her extract the non-included 33.33% of realized gains tax-free, which partially offsets the corporate inclusion penalty.
+The capital dividend account (CDA) lets her extract the non-included half of each realized gain tax-free, which partially offsets the corporate passive-income drag.
 At BC's 53.50% top personal marginal rate, keeping the $200,000 inside the corporation defers tax on extraction — but only wins over a seven-plus-year horizon.
 For shorter timelines, filling personal registered accounts (RRSP room at $33,810 for 2026, TFSA at $7,000, FHSA at $8,000) first is usually better because those accounts shelter growth entirely.

 Talk to a CFP — free 15-min call